Follow these steps to open a gym:

 Remember, too, that your business could take weeks or even months to start meeting your financial responsibilities.

-Make sure you include that in your budget so that you can weather the first few months of operation – even if the money is slow to start rolling in.
+Ensure you include that in your budget to weather the first few months of operation – even if the money is slow to start rolling in.

 That financial safety net could be the difference between surviving your first few months or failing before you even get past your first quarter.